Vakhsh (river): After Tajik independence

 Soviet Central Asia had a centrally planned economy in which the different republics supplied resources to each other at different times of the year.
 During the summer, when river flows were greatest, Tajikistan (located upstream) released water from its reservoirs on the Vakhsh and exported the hydroelectricity to power irrigation pumps downstream, in Uzbekistan and Turkmenistan, along the Amu Darya.
 In winter, Tajik dams accumulated water, and the fossil-fuel-rich downstream nations supplied Tajikistan with oil and gas to compensate for forgone hydroelectricity generation.

 However, with increasing regional tension post-independence, this system is breaking down, with no conclusive cooperative arrangement yet.
 Fuel deliveries from downstream nations have been getting less reliable and more expensive, and impoverished Tajikistan cannot adapt by increasing winter hydroelectric generation since this would jeopardize irrigation and electricity exports in the summer.
 This dependence has caused energy crises in the winters of 2008 and 2009, in which the capital, Dushanbe, lost power and heating.
 Heightened nationalism and border disputes further complicate the search for a solution to Central Asia's water needs, according to a study conducted by the International Crisis Group.

 Tajikistan is therefore pursuing a course of action to increase hydroelectric capacity by building more dams on the Vakhsh, in order to promote economic growth and move towards energy independence.
 Another four dams are planned or under construction, including the Rogun Dam.
 The Rogun Dam began construction in Soviet times but remains uncompleted; now Tajikistan has recommenced the project with financial support from the Russian Aluminum Company.
 If constructed to its full planned height, it will supersede the Nurek as tallest in the world.

-However, this project has caused great controversy.
+This project has caused great controversy.
 Just as energy dependence threatens Tajikistan, so water dependence threatens the downstream nations.
-For this reason, Uzbekistan is highly critical of the Rogun Dam, claiming that it would “put it [Tajikistan] firmly in control of the river”.
-The World Bank has responded to these tensions by launching investigations into the social and environmental impacts of the dam.
+For this reason, Uzbekistan was highly critical of the Rogun Dam, claiming that it would “put it [Tajikistan] firmly in control of the river”.
+The World Bank responded to these tensions by launching investigations into the social and environmental impacts of the dam.
+However, following the death of its former leader Islam Karimov in 2016, in 2018 Uzbekistan dropped its opposition to the Rogun Dam.
+"Go ahead and build it, but we hold to certain guarantees in accordance with these conventions that have been signed by you," Uzbek Foreign Minister Abdulaziz Komilov said in a televised appearance on July 5, 2018.